International School Sport Federation

 The International School Sport Federation (ISF) is an international sports governing body for school sport.
 Founded in 1972 with 21 European signatory nations, the federation has been organising international competitions to encourage education through sport and student athletes.
 It has 136 members, from five continents.

 ISF is recognised by the International Olympic Committee since 1995, and is a member of SportAccord.
 Its headquarters was based in Brussels, Belgium.
-From January of 2024, its headquarters was moved to Lausanne, Switzerland.
+From January 2024, its headquarters was moved to Lausanne, Switzerland.

 ISF limits itself to activities with school children between the ages of 13 and 18 (roughly contiguous with high school age).
 This distinguishes its role from the longer-established International University Sports Federation, which governs student sport from the ages of 17 to 25.
 There are currently 45 recognised ISF sports, with many of them having their own World Schools Championship every two years.
 Other sport disciplines are part of the Gymnasiade, also known as School Summer Games, its winter edition School Winter Games or ISF Combat Games.

 The first official ISF championships were in football and volleyball, which both took place in 1972, athletics, basketball, handball and skiing championships followed a year later.
 The foremost competition held by the ISF is the Gymnasiade – a biennial multi-sport event first held in 1974 in Wiesbaden, Germany that featured athletics, gymnastics and swimming events.

 In reaction to the 2022 Russian invasion of Ukraine, the ISF stripped Russia of the right to stage the 2024 ISF Gymnasiade, banned Russia and Belarus from participating in any ISF events, and blocked Russia and Belarus from sending representation to the ISF General Assembly.